 Fishery participants are urged to notify the National Marine Fisheries Service (NMFS) of their impacts by sending a message to email@example.com.

 (Click on the links below to learn more)

 CARES Act and Other Fishing Assistance Related to COVID-19

-On December 21, 2020, Congress passed a new $900 billion COVID-19 relief package.
-It provides $13 billion nationally to support agriculture, fisheries, and rural communities, including: $9.7 billion for assistance to farmers and ranchers, including specialty crops, and floriculture; $1.5 billion to purchase food, agricultural products, and seafood for individuals in need; and $300 million for assistance to commercial, recreational, and tribal fisheries.
+On December 21, 2020, Congress passed a new $2.3 Trillion spending bill call the Consolidation Appropriations Act, 2021.
+It included a $900 billion COVID-19 relief package.
+It provided $13 billion nationally to support agriculture, fisheries, and rural communities, including: $9.7 billion for assistance to farmers and ranchers, including specialty crops, and floriculture; $1.5 billion to purchase food, agricultural products, and seafood for individuals in need; and $300 million for assistance to commercial, recreational, and tribal fisheries.

 In addition to Section 12005, the bill provides $4 billion to cargo carriers, which help the seafood industry in moving product; $1,200 in relief for Americans with an income below $75,000 per year; adds $600/week to unemployment benefits for four months; gives $100 billion to hospitals and health providers and increases Medicare reimbursements for treating the coronavirus; gives $750 million to food banks, to Puerto Rico and the other territories for food assistance, and to programs for food distribution on American Indian reservations; makes $500 billion of loans or investments to businesses, states and municipalities, and $32 billion in grants to the airline industry; provides mortgage relief; and delays student loan payments.
 A detailed analysis is available on the Saving Seafood website.

 In General: The Secretary of Commerce is authorized to provide assistance to Tribal, subsistence, commercial, and charter fishery participants affected by the novel coronavirus (COVID–19), which may include direct relief payments.